-- In [37] we study the controllability properties of the quantum rotational dynamics of a 3D symmetric molecule, with electric dipole moment not collinear to the symmetry axis of the molecule (that is, an accidentally symmetric-top).
-We control the dynamics with three orthogonally polarized electric fields.
-When the dipole has a nonzero component along the symmetry axis, it is known that the dynamics is approximately controllable.
-We focus here our attention to the case where the dipole moment and the symmetry axis are orthogonal (that is, an orthogonal accidentally symmetric-top), providing a description of the reachable sets. - In [45] we study up to which extent we can apply adiabatic control strategies to a quantum control model obtained by rotating wave approximation.
+- In [12] we study up to which extent we can apply adiabatic control strategies to a quantum control model obtained by rotating wave approximation.
 In particular, we show that, under suitable assumptions on the asymptotic regime between the parameters characterizing the rotating wave and the adiabatic approximations, the induced flow converges to the one obtained by considering the two approximations separately and by combining them formally in cascade.
-As a consequence, we propose explicit control laws which can be used to induce desired populations transfers, robustly with respect to parameter dispersions in the controlled Hamiltonian. - In [13] we study one-parametric perturbations of finite dimensional real Hamiltonians depending on two controls, and we show that generically in the space of Hamiltonians, conical intersections of eigenvalues can degenerate into semi-conical intersections of eigenvalues.
-Then, through the use of normal forms, we study the problem of ensemble controllability between the eigenstates of a generic Hamiltonian. - In [21] we study the controllability problem for a symmetric-top molecule, both for its classical and quantum rotational dynamics.
-As controlled fields we consider three orthogonally polarized electric fields which interact with the electric dipole of the molecule.
-We characterize the controllability in terms of the dipole position: when it lies along the symmetry axis of the molecule nor the classical neither the quantum dynamics are controllable, due to the presence of a conserved quantity, the third component of the total angular momentum; when it lies in the orthogonal plane to the symmetry axis, a quantum symmetry arises, due to the superposition of symmetric states, which as no classical counterpart.
-If the dipole is neither along the symmetry axis nor orthogonal to it, controllability for the classical dynamics and approximate controllability for the quantum dynamics is proved to hold. - In the physics literature it is common to see the rotating wave approximation and the adiabatic approximation used "in cascade" to justify the use of chirped pulses for two-level quantum systems driven by one external field, in particular when the resonance frequency of the system is not known precisely.
+As a consequence, we propose explicit control laws which can be used to induce desired populations transfers, robustly with respect to parameter dispersions in the controlled Hamiltonian. - In the physics literature it is common to see the rotating wave approximation and the adiabatic approximation used "in cascade" to justify the use of chirped pulses for two-level quantum systems driven by one external field, in particular when the resonance frequency of the system is not known precisely.
 Both approximations need relatively long time and are essentially based on averaging theory of dynamical systems.
 Unfortunately, the two approximations cannot be done independently since, in a sense, the two time scales interact.
-The purpose of [70] is to study how the cascade of the two approximations can be justified and how large becomes the final time as the fidelity goes to one, while preserving the robustness of the adiabatic strategy.
-Our main result gives a precise quantification of the uncertainty interval of the resonance frequency for which the strategy works. - In [62] we prove complete controllability for rotational states of an asymmetric top molecule belonging to degenerate values of the orientational quantum number M. Based on this insight, we construct a pulse sequence that energetically separates population initially distributed over degenerate M-states, as a precursor for orientational purification.
-Introducing the concept of enantio-selective controllability, we determine the conditions for complete enantiomer-specific population transfer in chiral molecules and construct pulse sequences realizing this transfer for population initially distributed over degenerate M-states.
-This degeneracy presently limits enantiomer-selectivity for any initial state except the rotational ground state.
-Our work thus shows how to overcome an important obstacle towards separating, with electric fields only, left-handed from right-handed molecules in a racemic mixture.

-• Optimal Control Theory has become a widely used method to improve process performance in quantum technologies by means of highly efficient control of quantum dynamics.
-Our review [51] aims at providing an introduction to key concepts of optimal control theory, accessible to physicists and engineers working in quantum control or in related fields.
+The purpose of [66] is to study how the cascade of the two approximations can be justified and how large becomes the final time as the fidelity goes to one, while preserving the robustness of the adiabatic strategy.
+Our main result gives a precise quantification of the uncertainty interval of the resonance frequency for which the strategy works. - Optimal Control Theory has become a widely used method to improve process performance in quantum technologies by means of highly efficient control of quantum dynamics.
+Our review [20] aims at providing an introduction to key concepts of optimal control theory, accessible to physicists and engineers working in quantum control or in related fields.
 The different mathematical results are introduced intuitively, before being rigorously stated.
 The review describes modern aspects of optimal control theory, with a particular focus on the Pontryagin Maximum Principle, which is the main tool for determining open-loop control laws without experimental feedback.
 The different steps to solve an optimal control problem are discussed, before moving on to more advanced topics such as the existence of optimal solutions or the definition of the different types of extremals, namely normal, abnormal, and singular.
 The review covers various quantum control issues and describes their mathematical formulation suitable for optimal control.
 The optimal solution of different low-dimensional quantum systems is presented in detail, illustrating how the mathematical tools are applied in a practical way.

-6.3 Stability and uncertain dynamics: new results
+7.3 Stability and uncertain dynamics: new results